tarantool/doc/doc/reference/reference_lua/box_ctl.rst

     system spaces are created when the server starts, the ``before_replace`` triggers will be activated for each tuple in each system space.
-    For example, such a trigger could change the storage engine of a given space, or make a given space replica-local while a replica is being bootstrapped.
+    For example, such a trigger could change the storage engine of a given space, or make a given space :ref:`replica-local <replication-local>` while a replica is being bootstrapped.
 Making such a change after ``box.cfg`` is not reliable because other connections might use the database before the change is made.

     Details about trigger characteristics are in the :ref:`triggers <triggers-box_triggers>` section.